mblumtritt/im-lost/README.md

 #    /projects/test.rb:4
 ```

-When you like to know if and when a code point is reached, `ImLost.here` will help:
+When you like to know if a code point is reached, `ImLost.here` will help:

 ```ruby
 ImLost.here